varya/ds-breakfast-01-2021/index.md

 <!--

 First, a few words about myself.
 Design Systems has been my major focus even before the buzzword appeared.
-I have over 10 years of experience in frontend development, mostly doing the things related to the components on the web.
+I have nearly 15 years of experience in frontend development, mostly doing the things related to the components on the web.
 Back then it was CSS and JavaScript technologies for component production, later styleguides and pattern libraries, and nowadays finally design systems.
 I worked on technical aspects of design systems in several projects and also did a lot of oranizational work, technical evangelism and design system leadership.
 At the moment, I am self-employed expert in